 Food Photos Tip 4: Food Photography Lighting

-Restaurant food photography can be a big challenge, and sometimes, when traveling, you need to just admit defeat, stop taking food photos, and actually enjoy your meal!
+One of the hardest things about taking better food pictures is learning how to take food photos in a restaurant.
+Restaurant food photography can be a big challenge, and sometimes, when traveling, you need to just admit defeat, stop taking food photos, and actually, enjoy your meal!
 Because the best lighting for food photography is natural lighting, which is often lacking in many restaurants.
 I took this photo at El Celler de Can Roca, one of the most amazing meals, but a real struggle for a food photographer.
 I did the best I could, through composition and after the fact editing.
+But culinary photography at a fine dining restaurant is not the ideal situation.

-Do not use overhead lights, or your built-in flash, or your friend’s mobile phone light.
+The top of the list of our most important travel photography tips and tricks: Do not use overhead lights, or your built-in flash, or your friend’s mobile phone light.
 These just don’t work.
 The food just doesn’t look appetizing.
-The flash and artificial lighting creates a glare on the food that just doesn’t look right.
+The flash and artificial lighting create a glare on the food that just doesn’t look right.
 Plus, it annoys the people sitting around you.
 First and foremost, you don’t want to ruin other peoples’ dining experiences.

 When dealing with harsh lighting, try taking the food pic from a few different angles.
 Try the photo from above, and at table height (90 degrees) as well as at 45 degrees (in between) to see what looks best.
 Of course, try to do this all before the food gets cold!